rabs-ramii-801/rabs-ramii-801/README.md

   * Platforms: IntelliJ IDEA, VS Code, Eclipse, Unix

-### 💼 Projects

-#### 1. **E-Commerce Platform**
-   Built a full-featured e-commerce web app with user authentication, product management, and shopping cart functionality using Spring Boot and Angular.

-#### 2. **Online Bookstore**
-   Developed a bookstore application supporting book browsing, order placement, and reviews.
-Leveraged Hibernate ORM and MySQL for data management.

-#### 3. **Product Management System**
-   Created a system to manage products, categories, and orders with CRUD operations, utilizing Spring Boot for the back end and Angular for the front end.

-#### 4. **Sudoku Solver**
-   Coded a Sudoku solver in Java using a backtracking algorithm to efficiently solve 9x9 grids.

-#### 5. **Weather Application**
-   Built a responsive weather app using Angular and the OpenWeather API to display real-time weather data.

 ### 📜 Certifications & Achievements

   * Solved 200+ coding challenges on LeetCode and GeeksforGeeks